Edgeberry/Edgeberry-Device-Hub/documentation/alignment.md

   - **MVP structure:** Flat directory (no subfolders)
   - **Example unit files:** `devicehub-core.service`, `devicehub-provisioning.service`, `devicehub-twin.service`, `devicehub-registry.service`

+New/updated configs related to D-Bus WhitelistService & CertificateService (Core):
+- `config/dbus-io.edgeberry.devicehub.Core.service` — D-Bus service activation file for Core bus name `io.edgeberry.devicehub.Core`
+- `config/dbus-io.edgeberry.devicehub.Core.conf` — D-Bus policy granting access to the Core namespace
+- `config/devicehub-core.service` — systemd unit running the Core HTTP API and the D-Bus WhitelistService and CertificateService

 Responsibilities and boundaries:

 - `ui/` calls HTTP APIs served by `core-service` only.
 It should never talk to MQTT directly.
 - `core-service` is the single writer to the database and the HTTP surface area for external clients.
-It must enforce the permission model.
+It exposes the D-Bus `WhitelistService` and `CertificateService` used by internal workers and must enforce the permission model.
-- `provisioning-service/` owns MQTT bootstrap and certificate lifecycle.
-It may update DB via internal repositories shared with `api/` (from `shared/`).
-Exposes a D-Bus API for operations and emits signals for status.
+- `provisioning-service/` owns MQTT bootstrap and delegates certificate issuance to Core over D-Bus (`CertificateService`).
+It validates provisioning UUIDs by calling Core's D-Bus `WhitelistService` and no longer exposes its own whitelist API.
 - `twin-service/` maintains digital twins (desired/reported state, deltas, reconciliation).
 Subscribes/publishes to twin topics and updates the DB via shared repositories.
 - `mqtt-broker/` config enforces mTLS, maps cert subject → device identity, and defines ACLs per topic family.
     - Provisioning topics are open to any authenticated client (mTLS) at the broker layer; authorization is enforced by `provisioning-service` via whitelist UUID validation.
 This supports shared provisioning certificates.